pacman-for-android/pacman-for-android/README.md

     - Some packages(e.g. fakeroot) provides a configure option to use other IPC mechanisms.
 We will use that option if possible.
     - Otherwise, nothing is done(yet) and you need a custom kernel with SYSVIPC enabled to use those packages.

+## Project Status

+Initial bootstrap has been done.
+But all packages are built in a dirty way, i.e not in a clean chroot.

+A lot of work needs to be done to make this project usable.

 ## Platform Support Status

 Android 13 is the only supported platform for now.
 Other platforms may work, but I didn't test them.